Prof. Shahla Ali

 Professor

-Director, LLM in Arbitration and Dispute Resolution
+Director, Master of Laws in Arbitration and Dispute Resolution

 Arbitrator (UN Funds & Programs, HKIAC, THAC, AIAC, CIETAC, SCIA, FINRA) / Mediator (Energy Community Panel, HKMAAL) / State Bar CA / FCIArb